 Women in bikinis parading on busy boulevards with sandwich boards advertising “$5 joints” and the appearance of “medical” marijuana dispensaries with names like “Daddy Fat Sacks” and “DrReefer.com” led many to believe that the term “medical” was little more than political cover for the full legalization of recreational marijuana use.
 When it was revealed that just fifteen Colorado doctors accounted for more than seventy-five percent of all medical marijuana recommendations (and that just five doctors accounted for more than half), criticism of the status quo only intensified.
 (Kamin 2012, 150)

 People responded to how the full-fledged marijuana industry emerged by calling for increased government regulation.
-These regulations came in 2010 in the form of Senate Bill 1284.
+These regulations came in 2010 in the form of House Bill 1284.
 This bill created a formal regulatory infrastructure for the commercial sale of legal marijuana.
 It passed the state legislature after a long and contentious debate that pitted the nascent marijuana industry against law enforcement.
 Those for and against regulation agreed on one thing: that formal regulation would legitimize the industry and provide post facto legalization of the dispensary model.
-For this reason, the marijuana industry, particularly larger-scale dispensaries, were most in favor of the regulations proposed under SB 1284.
+For this reason, the marijuana industry, particularly larger-scale dispensaries, were most in favor of the regulations proposed under HB 1284.
 Law enforcement opposed the bill, and sought to implement a model that would eliminate dispensaries altogether.
 Small operators like Ann were caught in the middle.
 While they did not want to see dispensaries outlawed, they saw the regulatory scheme proposed by the industry as an existential threat.
 It would be virtually impossible for them to comply with its many requirements.

 Legalization, Phase 3: Eliminating “Knuckleheads” through Regulation